matrix-org/matrix-spec-proposals/proposals/2477-user-defined-ephemeral-events.md

 the regular Matrix types as well, which would remove the need for optional fields - but could in return impact the federation between servers, if they're built to only handle the exact requirements of the spec.

+## Unstable Prefix

+During implementation, the URL for submitting user-defined EDUs should be `PUT /_matrix/client/unstable/org.matrix.msc2477/rooms/{roomId}/ephemeral/{eventType}/{txnId}`, and should only be allowed for rooms versioned as `org.matrix.msc2477`.
+(Using room version 9 as the base)

+Similarly, the keys `ephemeral` and `ephemeral_default` in `m.room.power_levels` should be prefixed with `org.matrix.msc2477.` until this MSC is incorporated into a stable room version.

 [PUT Room Event]: https://spec.matrix.org/v1.2/client-server-api/#put_matrixclientv3roomsroomidsendeventtypetxnid
 [MSC1763]: https://github.com/matrix-org/matrix-doc/pull/1763